 For those with their sights set on seeing a Sumatran tiger in the wild, Kerinci Seblat National Park is one of the best places in the world to do so.
 It spans the coastal plains of West Sumatra in Indonesia and covers an area twice the size of Bali.
 The Sumatran tiger population here numbers around 200 cats.

-If the Siberian or Amur tigers capture your interest, Zov Tigra National Park (meaning “roar of the tiger”) in the Russian Far East was the first national park created with the express intention of protecting this tiger species.
-Only around 10 tigers reside in the protected space, which covers a total of 200 hectares.
+If Siberian (or Amur) tigers capture your interest, Zov Tigra National Park (meaning “roar of the tiger”) in the Russian Far East was the first national park created with the express intention of protecting this tiger species.
+Only about 10 tigers reside in the protected space, which covers a total of 200 hectares.